Gibbs measures for geodesic flow on CAT(-1) spaces: Gibbs measure as an equilibrium state

-The third step is to study the pressure and critical exponent, and is the main part of the proof, see \cite[Lemma 6.6]{PPS}.
+We recall the main part of the proof in the manifold case.
+See \cite[Lemma 6.6]{PPS}.
 It starts with analysis of the expression

-which is key to computing the entropy of $m$ while allowing for comparisons with other probability measures $\nu$, since, by choosing $\zeta$ according to $\nu$ as in the previous section, one can ensure that the expression is well-defined $\nu$-almost everywhere.
-A calculation then shows that, given an ergodic probability measure $\nu$, then
+For an ergodic probability measure $\nu$, by choosing $\zeta$ according to $\nu$ as in the previous section, one can ensure that the expression is well-defined $\nu$-almost everywhere.
+A calculation then shows that, in the pinched negative curvature manifold setting, we have